vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 The second important question is: **How will new money be entered into the economy?** This is a question to be decided through our system of governance: our democratically elected Congress – preferably with input from government at local and state levels.
-Perhaps a pre-deter- mined allotment would be decided at individual, state, and federal levels.
+Perhaps a pre-determined allotment would be decided at individual, state, and federal levels.
 For example, the law changing our system to commonwealth money can stipulate that 30 percent of new money go to individuals, 40 percent to states, and 30 percent to the federal operating budget.
 Or, what propor-